LegitSoulja/-/README.md

 include 'SlickInject.php';
 use SlickInject\SlickInject as SlickInject;

-// To be safe with parsing data into your database, we recommend using SQLObject, or your mysql object to string encode unsafe strings.
+// To be safe with parsing data into your database, we recommend using SQLObject, or your mysqli object to string encape unsafe strings.
 You can simply connect using

 SlickInject::connect("dbhost","dbuser","dbpass","dbname");